 We aim to deal with poor choices in behaviour fairly without getting things out of proportion.
-Restorative meetings are essential, either at the time or later that same day when the 'heat' has gone from the situation, and the student must feel he or she has a chance to put their side across without prejudice.
+A restorative approach involving reflection is essential, either at the time or later that same day when the 'heat' has gone from the situation, and the student must feel he or she has a chance to put their side across without prejudice.
 Often more can be achieved with encouragement and positive reinforcement.
 Students usually realise what they have done wrong and are happy to work with staff and parents to improve, and the school will ensure the student is aware of all the support mechanisms available.